-I Conserving & E nha nci ng Bio dive ersi ty 8 k La ınd scape s Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 10/11 RAG 01/12 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (Ia) A Landscape Plan for the Park will identify the natural, cultural and built landscape qualities, the factors influencing them and underpin actions for positive management.
+I Conserving & E nha nci ng l Bio dive ersi ty 8 k La ındsc apes Mid-Term Review co omments: Park Plan 5 year outcome RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 the priorities are (Ia) A Landscape Plan for the Park will identify the natural, cultural and built landscape qualities, the factors influencing them and underpin actions for positive management.
 4. This outcome should be achieved with existing work/resource because Key baseline studies (the LCA and Geo-diversity audit) are completed Landscape framework is in development alongside the National Park Plan and Local Development Plan, drawing on community engagement.
-The plan will be consulted upon in Spring 2012 The completion of the Landscape Framework and development of planning policy that uses it.
+The completion of the Landscape Framework and development of planning policy that uses it.
 Completion of the draft framework and out to public consultation.
 Consideration for web base and paper format to aid dissemination and communication.

-I Conserving & E nha ınci ng Bio dive ersi ty 8 k La and scape S Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 11/01 RAG 01/12 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (1b) The key areas for the experience of wild land qualities will be identified, protected and enhanced as a major source of enjoyment of the Park and wild land qualities throughout the rest of the Park will be safeguarded.
+I Conserving & E nha nci ng Bio dive ersi ty 8 k La ındsca apes Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (1b) The key areas for the experience of wild land qualities will be identified, protected and enhanced as a major source of enjoyment of the Park and wild land qualities throughout the rest of the Park will be safeguarded.
 5. This outcome has been achieved because the original wildness analysis has been extended to cover the whole of the National Park.
 Supplementary Planning Guidance on wildness has been completed and adopted.
 Planning policy guidance has been completed and adopted.
 We are using the guidance and shall be monitoring its use to assess the need for future revision.
-(1c) The location, scale, layout and design of all new development will make a positive contribution to the natural, cultural and built landscapes of the Park, and the adverse impacts of some existing developments will be reduced.
-5. This outcome has been achieved because the Local Plan has been adopted and supplementary guidance including natural heritage and wildness is adopted.
-Further guidance on renewable energy will be developed for the LDP.
+(Ic) The location, scale, layout and design of all new development will make a positive contribution to the natural, cultural and built landscapes of the Park, and the adverse impacts of some existing developments will be reduced.
+4. This outcome should be achieved with existing work/resource because the Local Plan has been adopted and supplementary guidance including natural heritage and wildness is adopted and further guidance on renewable energy is in process.
 The adoption and implementation of the CNP Local Plan and associated planning policy outlined in (i) and (ii) above, as well as the development of the subsequent CNP local development plan.
 We are using the guidance and shall be monitoring its use to assess the need for future revision.